• The Crypto Fire

 Bitcoin - A Layer 1 Blockchain

-Bitcoin is one of the most well-known Layer 1 blockchains.
+Bitcoin ($BTC.X ( ▲ 3.76% ) ) is the classic example of an L1 that optimizes for durability and blockchain security.
 It’s incredibly secure because altering past transactions is nearly impossible.
 This is mainly due to the cost and difficulty of carrying out a 51% attack on the Bitcoin network.
 Bitcoin functions as a store of value, separate from traditional financial systems, and it’s known for its decentralization.
 However, Bitcoin wasn’t built to be scalable, meaning that as more users join the network, transactions become slower and more expensive.
 This makes it less suitable for small, everyday purchases.

-One of the most exciting features of Layer 1 blockchains, like Ethereum, is the ability to run smart contracts.
+One of the most exciting features of Layer 1s, like Ethereum, is the ability to run smart contracts.
 Smart contracts are self-executing agreements written in code that run on the blockchain.
 They allow developers to create decentralized applications (dApps) and protocols directly on Layer 1s.

 Think of Layer 1 as the internet, and the dApps are the websites built on top of it.
 Ethereum, for example, is the first Layer 1 to introduce smart contracts.
 This has made Ethereum the foundation of decentralized finance (DeFi) and many other blockchain-based applications.